 If you have a preexisting condition that causes the work injury to heal slower or require more treatment, the employer is only liable for benefits if the workplace injury is more than 50 percent responsible for the extra complications caused by the preexisting injury.
 You will need medical evidence to prove this.

 If the employee suffers from a hernia and the employee dies because of the surgery to repair the hernia, the death will be attributed to the workplace accident that caused the hernia.
-Thus, workers’ compensation is responsible for compensation regarding the death.
+Thus, workers' compensation is responsible for compensation resulting from the death.

-If your employer sends you out of state for work and you have a workplace accident, you will be able to collect workers’ compensation in Florida, as long as the contract for employment was made in Florida or the employer’s principal place of business is in Florida.
+If your employer sends you out of state for work and you have a workplace accident, you will be able to collect workers' compensation in Florida.
+However, this requires that the contract for employment was made in Florida or the employer's principal place of business is in Florida.